 William (David) Schofman was appointed as a director in March 2012.
 Mr. Schofman is an active executive, investor and board member for several companies including: PureWRX, Inc., a value-added distributor and reseller of information technology hardware; Coro Health, LLC, a new media healthcare company and CPO Commerce, Inc., the largest online tool retailer.
 In addition, Mr. Schofman participates in several other business ventures through his private equity and management services business, AnderSchof Investments, LLP.
 Mr. Schofman previously served as the Chief Executive Officer of Callaway Golf Interactive from June 2004 to September 2007, and as the Executive Vice President Global Ecommerce of Callaway Golf from 2004 to 2007.
 Mr. Schofman was the co-founder and CEO of FrogTrader from 2000 until 2004, before the Company was sold to Callaway Golf.
-Prior to that, Mr. Schofman was the co-founder and CEO of International Golf Outlet from 1995 until 1999, which was sold to CBS Sportsline.
-Mr. Schofman graduated from the University of Texas at Austin in 1994.
+Prior to that, Mr. Schofman graduated from the University of Texas at Austin in 1994.